Support Heart Health with Chinese Medicine

 • Hawthorn’s berries, leaves, and flowers have been shown to support cardiovascular and digestive health, and the plant demonstrates a strong affinity for the emotional Heart as well.
 You can find hawthorn in our G.I.
 Feel Better Tincture, modeled after classic TCM "Five Stagnations" formulas that resolve stasis of food, heat, dampness, qi, and Blood to facilitate ease and comfort.
 It also plays a leading role in our Penetrate the Heart Tincture, formulated to fortify cardiovascular tissues and elevate mood.

 • Motherwort is probably best known for easing menstrual discomfort and menopausal transitions, but its calming and balancing actions offer Heart benefits as well.
 This makes it an excellent botanical for two classic TCM manifestations of Heart disturbances: bleeding irregularities and emotional distress.
-In our formulas like Full Moon and Season's Change, motherwort exerts a steadying influence during times of fluctuation, helping to regulate the Blood and quell disturbances of the Spirit.
+In our formulas Easy Moon and Season's Change, motherwort exerts a steadying influence during times of fluctuation, helping to regulate the Blood and quell disturbances of the Spirit.
 It is recognized specifically for the experience of heart palpitations.

 • Skullcap is useful for remedying emotional Heart complaints, such as sleep disturbances and mild anxiety.
 Combined with other nervines like California poppy and milky oat tops, it helps quiet the mind and cool Heart and Liver heat in formulas like Chai Hu Jia Long Gu Mu Li Tang Plus.